Llangynllo railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

 All trains serving the station are operated by Transport for Wales.
-There are four trains per day in each direction from Monday to Saturday and a fifth morning service to Shrewsbury for commuters on weekdays; two services call on Sundays.
+There are five trains per day in each direction from Monday to Saturday and a sixth morning service to Shrewsbury for commuters on weekdays; two services call on Sundays.
 This is a request stop, where passengers have to signal to the driver to board or alight from the train.
-The highest point on the line (about 980 ft (299 m) above sea level) is a short distance to the north of the station, near to the southern portal of the 647 yd (592 m) long Llangynllo tunnel.